isabella232/acp-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### iOS Identity 2.5.2

 * Fixes intermittent issue for GetUrlVariables and AppendToUrl APIs when custom Analytics identifiers are being used.

+## February 8, 2022

+### Android Identity 1.3.0

+- Added a `device_consent` status parameter when `setAdvertisingIdentifier` is called after ad tracking is enabled/disabled.
+- Added support to handle the MobileCore.resetIdentities() API.
+- Fixes intermittent issue for GetUrlVariables and AppendToUrl APIs when custom Analytics identifiers are being used.
+- Stability improvements for network connections.

+Released with sdk-core version 1.10.0

+## February 7, 2022

+### Android Core 1.10.0

+* Added support for a new API `clearUpdatedConfiguration()`, see Configuration API reference for more details.
+* Added support for optionally capturing event history on the device.
+* Added support for triggering rules engine conditions based on event history.
+* Added public platform support for datastore and UI services.

 ## January 26, 2022